Efficient Consensus-Free Weight Reassignment for Atomic Storage (Extended Version): Weight Reassignment Protocol

 The default weight of servers in each view is one.
 However, for each succeeding view, any server might reassign its default weight.
 As a result, each server might have different weights in distinct views.
 Each server $s_{i}$ to reassign its default weight associated with a view $v$ ($s_{i}.cview < v$) should participate in at least one pairwise weight reassignment.
 Pairwise weight reassignment is an algorithm in which two servers collaborate to reassign their weights associated with a view.
 Each pairwise weight reassignment $pwr$ is characterized by a quadruple $(pwr\_receiver, pwr\_sender, w, v)$ such that for view $v$, a server called \textit{pwr\_sender} decreases its weight associated with view $v$ by weight $w$ and sends $w$ in a message to another server called \textit{pwr\_receiver} that has lower latency; \textit{pwr\_receiver} increases its weight associated with $v$ by weight $w$ after receiving the message containing $w$.
 In this way, the servers that have lower latencies might become high-weighted servers leading to improving the performance.

-Each server should respect to the lower and upper bounds defined in Property \ref{property:weight-lower-upper-bound}.
+Each server should satisfy the lower and upper bounds defined in Assumption \ref{assumption:wl-wu} and Property \ref{property:weight-lower-upper-bound}.
 In other words, a server does not participate in a pairwise weight reassignment if its weight does not meet the lower and upper bounds.
-Note that the total weight of the system is not changed by reassigning the weights in a pairwise manner; therefore, Property \ref{property:total-weight} can be respected by servers.
+Besides, the total weight of the system is not changed by reassigning the weights in a pairwise manner; therefore, Property \ref{property:total-weight} can be satisfied as well.
 Consequently, unacceptable states cannot be created.

 The pseudo-code of pairwise weight reassignment can be found in Algorithm \ref{alg:pwr}.
 Each pairwise weight reassignment is started by sending a request issued by a server that wants to be the \textit{pwr\_receiver} (Lines \ref{lbl:alg:pwr:5}-\ref{lbl:alg:pwr:12}).
 For simplicity, we assume that every requested weight is equal to a constant $\epsilon$, i.e., for every pairwise weight reassignment $pwr = (*,*,w,*)$, $w = \epsilon$.
 Moreover, we assume that each server $s_{i}$ can participate in a pairwise weight reassignment $pwr$ as the \textit{pwr\_receiver} if $v = s_{i}.cview.succ$, where $pwr=(s_{i}, *, *, v)$.
 In other words, each server can only be a \textit{pwr\_receiver} for its succeeding view.
 Server $s_{i}$ should meet the following conditions to be allowed to send a request to server $s_{j}$ to start a pairwise weight reassignment for view $v$.